ccdmb/predector/docs/faq.md

 ## FAQ

 We'll update these as we find new issues and get feedback.
+Please raise an issue on GitHub or email us if you have an issue not covered here.

 ### What do predector "effector scores" actually mean?